-2. In the case of UPS, simply secure the fastening structural parts removed in step 2 to the cabinet bottom (See right drawing); in the case of UPS, install the fastening structure parts to both the left and right hand sides (See left drawing) based on the right drawing to avoid tipping.
+2. In the case of standard UPS, simply secure the fastening structural parts removed in step 2 to the cabinet bottom (See right drawing); in the case of standard UPS without internal batteries, install the fastening structure parts to both the left and right hand sides (See left drawing) based on the right drawing to avoid tipping.